-2.6 Bio-Ca4 Characterization
+2.6 Bio-oil characterization

-The physicochemical properties of bio-oil before arg after the esterification and HDO reactions were compared.
-The physical and chemical tests carried out were elemental analysis (C,H,N,O) using CHN Analyzer LECO-CHN 628, water content analysis using Metrohm 870 KF Titrano Plus, acid number determination using titration method, higher heating value (HHV) using Sheng and Azvedo formulas, component analysis using gas chromatography-mass spectrometry (GC-MS QP2010 Plus Shimadzu brand), density and viscosity determination using gravimetric method and Ostwald viscometer.
+The physicochemical properties of bio-oil before and after the esterification and HDO reactions were compared.
+The physical and chemical tests carried out were elemental analysis (C,H,N,O) using CHN Analyzer LECO-CHN 628, water content analysis using Metrohm 870 KF Titrano Plus, acid number determination using titration method, higher heating value (HHV) using Sheng and Azvedo formulas, component analysis using gas chromatography-mass spectrometry (GC-MS QP2010 Plus Shimadzu brand), and density and viscosity determination using gravimetric method and Ostwald viscometer.

-3. Results and Discussions
+3 Results and discussions

-3.1 Cata 49 Crystallinity
+3.1 Catalyst crystallinity

 The crystallinity of the catalyst samples was examined using the X-ray diffraction.
-The diffractograms obtained from mordenite and Fe2O3-CoO/Mor were compared in Fig. 1.
-The presence of high-intensity peaks is an indicative of crystalline materials [26].
-In this study, synthetic mordenite catalyst used had 100% crystallinity, characterized by high diffraction peaks that were indicated by a narrow, sharp, and intense diffraction peaks located at 6.51; 9.68; 13.52; 19.70; 22.32; 25.69; and 27.62° (JCPDS 06-0239) [27].
-Amorphous particles surrounding the crystal can be removed by calcination followed by the introduction of metals into the cavities in mordenite.
+The diffractograms obtained from mordenite and Fe2O3-CoO/Mor are compared in Fig. 2.
+The presence of high-intensity peaks is an indicative of crystalline materials [27].
+In this study, synthetic mordenite catalyst used had 100% crystallinity, characterized by high diffraction peaks that were indicated by a narrow, sharp, and intense diffraction peaks located at 6.51; 9.68; 13.52; 19.70; 22.32; 25.69; and 27.62° (JCPDS 06-0239) [28].